 {\bf Vocabulary and Embeddings.} Considering the duality between paths and sequences of tokens for language modelling, in our work each node and edge in the KG, respectively representing an entity or relation, is defined as a \emph{token} $t$ in a vocabulary encompassing all external entities $\mathcal{E}$, products $\mathcal{P}$, users $\mathcal{U}$ and relations $\mathcal{R}$ in the knowledge graph.
 We use a WordLevel tokenizer to transform entities and relations from the KG into tokens.
 This results in a dictionary $V$ encompassing all unique tokenized entities and relations $t \in V$.
-To capture their semantic meaning, to each token is associated a respective embedding $\mathcal{E}_{V}$.
+To capture their semantic meaning, each token is associated with a respective embedding $\mathcal{E}_{V}$.
 Besides the vocabulary embeddings, we introduce type embeddings, $\mathcal{E}_{T}$, and positional embeddings, $\mathcal{E}_{P}$.
 Type embeddings are used to differentiate between entities, relations, and special tokens such as `bos' (beginning of sequence) and `eos' (end of sequence).
-Positional embeddings are used to maintain the sequence order.
-The final input embeddings $\mathcal{E}_{F}$ are the sum of these three types of embeddings:
+Positional embeddings are crucial for maintaining the sequence order of tokens as they appear in the sampled paths.
+Specifically, these embeddings encode the relative positions of entities and relations within a path, preserving the sequential integrity and contextual relationships in the path structure.
+The final input embeddings $\mathcal{E}_{F}$ is:

 This composition enables the model to learn the meaningful representations of entities and relations within the KG, while also preserving the sequence structure.
-Note that the maximum context length $L$ the model can handle is determined by the formula $L = 2* N + 1$, where $N$ is the maximum number of hops allowed in the random walk algorithm.

-{\bf Causal Language Modelling.} In order to model the probability distribution of entity and relation tokens, we employ Transformer decoder layers, which are capable of learning the autoregressive path language model.
-In the Transformer architecture, the attention mechanism is a critical component.
-The mechanism calculates the relevance of each input token to the others, which is used to weigh their impact on the output.
-It can be mathematically represented as:
+The maximum context length \( L \) that PEARLM can process is determined by the formula \( L = 2 * N + 1 \).
+This is because each sampled path in a KG comprises an alternating sequence of entities and relations, starting and ending with an entity.
+For a path with \( N \) hops, there are \( N \) entities and \( N-1 \) relations.
+The additional '+1' in the formula accounts for the starting entity, thus ensuring the entire path, including all entities and relations, is captured within the model's context.